orioldedios/Game-Design-Pillars/README.md

 ## Bad Game Pillars
 After talking about what are Game Pillars and how can we fix them, we also have to say that there are some bad ideas of Game Pillars that we have to avoid.
 Here are some:

-**Empty words:** Concepts like "make a funny game" or "a game thet sells itself" are some of the worst in the game design.
-All Pillars must have one solid awnser for **How can we do it?** and if this awnser is something similar to "I don't know..." or "Doing it!" we have to start thinking other Game Pillars.
+**Empty words:** Concepts like "make a funny game" or "a game that sells itself" are some of the worst in the game design.
+All Pillars must have one solid answer for **How can we do it?** and if this answer is something similar to "I don't know..." or "Doing it!" we have to start thinking other Game Pillars.
-**Tasks:** Another bad decision is stablishing a task as a Game Pillar.
+**Tasks:** Another bad decision is establishing a task as a Game Pillar.
 Game Pillars must be a simple word or concept that synthesize an idea, but never a task.
 Pillars like "an accesible minimap" focus the attention in somethig that must be a specific element of the game and harm the global design.
-**Thecnical concepts:** As the same as "tasks", thecnical concepts are bad examples of Game Pillars.
-Of course we have to take in mind thechnical resources when we are designing, but making this a Game Pillar will affect to our game design in a bad way.
+**Technical concepts:** As the same as "tasks", technical concepts are bad examples of Game Pillars.
+Of course we have to take in mind technical resources when we are designing, but making this a Game Pillar will affect to our game design in a bad way.

-Finally, there also are some sayings that every game designer have to known as toxic:
+Finally, there are also some sayings that every game designer have to known as toxic:

 ![b_g_p](/docs/Bad_game_pillars.png)